TexasInstruments/msp-zephyr/boards/ti/lp_mspm33c321a/doc/index.rst

 Flashing
 ========

-Currently, the MSPM33C321A board does not support the west flashing tool or OpenOCD support currently.
+Currently, the MSPM33C321A board does not support the west flashing tool or OpenOCD support.
 Instead, we use SRAM-based loading where we build the samples and load the zephyr.elf file from the build directory to the TI Code Composer Studio (CCS) IDE in debugger mode.